tdwgithub/sensor-playground/README.md

 It takes a kind-of "landing pad" approach, where you can build up the board and plug-in different kinds of processor modules, sensor sub-modules, displays, etc. without the need to solder them directly to the board.
-The number of variety of things you can plug in is virtually entirely up to you.
+The number and variety of things you can plug in is virtually entirely up to you.

 ::: Building Your Sensor Playground